adithyahosapate/Optimization-Methods/README.md

 2. Quadratic Programming

-3. Gradient descent to optimize loss function of an ANN
+3. Gradient descent for linear regression.

 4. Newtons method to
    1. optimize loss function of an ANN (Second order optimization)